 While I was still an Art History student, I’ve dreamed how one day I’ll be visiting museums with my kid.
 How he or she will be that enlightened kid that will understand art.
 And while he will be asking me meaningful questions about paintings in front of us, I would be the proudest mum ever.

 And then I’ve got a child.
 And realised how that little dream of mine will be a bit harder to achieve.
-And that I’ll have to create a great experience for him, so he can enjoy in a museum.
-That’s why I’ve created this one hour long self guided tour with a toddler so anyone can have a great visit to the Rijksmuseum with kids.
+And that I’ll have to create a great experience for him, so he can enjoy a museum.
+That’s why I’ve created this one-hour long self-guided tour with a toddler, so anyone can have a great visit to the Rijksmuseum with kids.

 Rijksmuseum with kids

 It helped me a lot an experience I’ve got while doing many museum tours with very small kids in a museum where I used to work.
 And I remember how talking the language they could understand helped a lot.
 I’ve also done many tours with families in the Rijksmuseum.
 And learning from all of those experiences helped me to create a self-guided tour in the Rijksmuseum that would be fun and interesting for a toddler (and not exhausting and boring for adults).

 *Would you like to read more about the Rijksmuseum?
 Take a look at these 10 things you didn’t know about the Rijksmuseum.

 Preparation is definitely a key here.
 Telling your kid, you’re going to visit a museum in a few days.
 Talking about paintings or art pieces (maybe relate that to something you have at home).

 Also, reminding them about how to behave in a museum (looking with your eyes, not touching anything).
 It’s working surprisingly well with my son, almost like it makes him feels more grown up.
 He’s not small any more, and he knows how to behave at a museum.